 Best places to stay in Rhodes in Kallithea:

-luxury ($$$): Eden Roc Resort – All-Inclusive This 5-star waterfront resort is located in Kallithea Beach, between Kallithea and Rhodes Town.
+luxury ($$$): Eden Roc Resort – All-Inclusive, 5-star waterfront resort located in Kallithea Beach, between Kallithea and Rhodes Town.
 It offers a basketball court, beach volleyball, mini-football, and mini-golf.
-Close proximity to Kalithea Springs, Rodini Park, Diagoras Stadium, and Rhodes Waterpark.
+Close to Kalithea Springs, Rodini Park, Diagoras Stadium, and Rhodes Waterpark.

-mid-range ($$): Hotel Kalithea This 3 -star hotel is located in Kallithea, within easy walking distance from a range of restaurants and shops.
+mid-range ($$): Hotel Kalithea, 3 -star hotel located in Kallithea, within easy walking distance from a range of restaurants and shops.
 It offers air-conditioned rooms with a flat-screen satellite TV, free car parking, swimming pool, a game room, and free wifi.

 budget ($): Stavros Melathron Studios Close Reni Beach in Koskinou, within 50m from Reni center where you can find shops, cafes, and taverns.
 Faliraki Water Park, Rhodes Town with the Palace of the Grand Master of the Knights, and Kallithea Spa are just a short drive away.
-Also near Agia Marina Beach, Kalithea Beach, Kokkina Beach, Oasis Beach, and Faliraki Beach.🔍FIND BEST HOTELS IN KALLITHEA
+Also near Agia Marina Beach, Kalithea Beach, Kokkina Beach, Oasis Beach, and Faliraki Beach.🔍MORE HOTEL DEALS IN KALLITHEA

 With an aquarium, bowling alley, water park, mini-golf, Faliraki is not only popular with the 18-30 crowd but also for families with kids.
 The main Faliraki beach is 3 miles wide so there is no shortage of space.
 The Blue Flag beach with crystal clear shallow waters, golden sands offers so much entertainment for youngers, and watersports for older crowds.